E-mu Emax

 The Emax was a line of samplers, developed, manufactured, and sold by E-mu Systems from 1986 to 1995.
-Sold alongside their more expensive Emulator II and III samplers, the Emax line was conceived after the release of the Akai S-612 and Sequential Prophet 2000, and was designed to compete for the lower end of the sampling market.
+Sold alongside their more expensive Emulator II and III samplers, the Emax line was one of a wave of "affordable" samplers that debuted around the period which also included the Akai S-612, Ensoniq Mirage, Korg DSS-1 and Sequential Prophet 2000.

 The name Emax can refer to one of two specific models, the Emax (which was grey), and the Emax II (which was black).
-The Emax is sometimes referred to as the Emax I or the Emax 1000 to avoid confusion between the two models (although E-mu Systems never referred to it this way, there is an internal control label that says EMAX 1000 inside every unit).
+The Emax is sometimes referred to as the Emax I or the Emax 1000 to avoid confusion between the two models.
+(Note: Although E-mu Systems never referred to it this way, there is an internal control label that says "EMAX 1000" inside every unit.)

 Emax

 The original Emax was released in 1986, as a low cost version of the Emulator II.
 The base model cost $2,995; a rack version was also available for $2,695.
 Although it was fairly similar to the Emulator II in sampling specifications, the Emax used much more reliable parts, and stored sounds on 3½" floppy disks, as opposed to the more antiquated 5¼" floppy disks that the Emulator used.